andrejcremoznik/WordPressBP/README.md

 Syncing requires `wp` (WP-CLI) also available in non-interactive shells on the server.
 [This gist](https://gist.github.com/andrejcremoznik/07429341fff4f318c5dd) explains that as well.

-Open `sync.sh` and look for `TODO` comments.
+Copy `sync.sh.example` to `sync.sh`, open it and look for `TODO` comments.
 Set those up before you use the script.

 ### Set up a new development environment